gradio-app/gradio/CONTRIBUTING.md

 ### 🛠️ Install Gradio locally from `main`

 - Clone this repo
-- Navigate to the repo directory and run
+- Navigate to the repo directory and (from the root directory) run

 ```bash
 bash scripts/install_gradio.sh